Registration of the asylum application

 Following the “full registration” of the asylum claim,[2] the application for international protection is considered to be lodged (κατατεθειμένη).[3]

-Moreover, according to the Asylum Code, the lodging of the application with the Receiving Authorities must be carried out within 7 working days after the “basic registration” by the detention authority or the RIS.[8]
+Moreover, according to the Asylum Code, the lodging of the application with the Receiving Authorities must be carried out within seven working days after the “basic registration” by the detention authority or the RIS.[8]
 In order for the application to be fully registered, the detainee is transferred to the competent RAO or AAU.[9]

 Lodging of applications (“Κατάθεση”)

 No time limit is set by law for lodging an asylum application.
-Article 83 of Asylum Code transposes Article 13 of the recast Asylum Procedures Directive that refers to applicants’ obligations and foresees that applicants are required to appear before competent authorities in person, without delay, in order to submit their application for international protection.
+However, Article 83 of the Asylum Code transposes Article 13 of the recast Asylum Procedures Directive that refers to applicants’ obligations and foresees that applicants are required to appear before competent authorities in person, without delay, in order to submit their application for international protection.

 Applications must be lodged in person,[10] except under force majeure conditions.[11]
 According to the Asylum Code, the lodging of the application must contain inter alia the personal details of the applicant and the full reasons for seeking international protection.[12]

-As a general rule, the Asylum Code provides that the asylum seeker’s card, which is provided to all persons who have been fully registered i.e., lodged their application, is valid for 1 year, which can be renewed as long as the examination is pending.[13]
+As a general rule, the Asylum Code provides that the asylum seeker’s card, which is provided to all persons who have been fully registered, i.e., lodged their application, is valid for 1 year, which can be renewed as long as the examination is pending.[13]
 However, the Asylum Code provides for a number of cases where the asylum seeker’s card can be valid for shorter periods.
 Thus, the validity of an asylum seeker’s card can be set for a period:

 • No longer than 3 months, where the applicant belongs to a nationality with a recognition rate lower than 35% in accordance with the official EU statistics and by taking into consideration the period for the issuance of a first instance decision expected;[14]